Malvid/Malvid/docs/Styleguide.md

 ## Filenames

 - The filename of a component must be written in lowercase
+- SVG components should start with `icon_`
+- Components that contain the content of a lightbox should start with `lightbox_`
+- Components that contain a hero should start with `hero_`
 - Components that fill a whole section on a site should start with `section_`
 - Components that contain other components to form a whole page should start with `template_`